-Amazon Prime Day 2020 will take place on the 13th and 14th of October, so technically it should be called Amazon Prime Days.
-In previous years, the 24-hour (and last year’s 36-hour) event proved so popular that Amazon has justifiably extended it this year, giving you more time to scour through the massive website in search of the very best deals.
+Amazon Prime Day 2021 will take place on 21-22 June, so technically it should be called Amazon Prime Days.
+In previous years, the 24-hour event proved so popular that Amazon has justifiably extended it this year like it did last year, giving you more time to scour through the massive website in search of the very best deals.

 If you’re already an Amazon Prime member you’ll automatically get access to exclusive deals, and you’ll probably be receiving a few emails updating you on what deals are on offer in the coming days.